Board of Director’s Performance Assessment

 Excellent

-In addition, GC has undertaken a corporate governance assessment, namely the Corporate Governance Report of Thai Listed Companies 2022 (CGR), conducted by the Thai Institute of Directors Association (IOD).
-The assessment criteria contain five categories, namely.
+In addition, GC has undertaken a corporate governance assessment, namely the Corporate Governance Report of Thai Listed Companies 2023 (CGR), conducted by the Thai Institute of Directors Association (IOD).
+The assessment criteria contain five categories, namely (1) Rights of shareholders, (2) Equitable treatment of shareholders, (3) Role of stakeholders, (4) Disclosure and transparency, and (5) Board responsibilities.

 • Rights of shareholders